Broda Wheelchairs & Chairs for Parkinson’s Disease

 Because patients tend to be safer when comfortable, we created our one-of-a-kind Comfort Tension Seating® system.
 Unlike conventional sling-style wheelchairs, Comfort Tension Seating® consists of individual straps that mold to the user’s body, creating a supportive seating surface.

 In summary, a Broda wheelchair is an excellent seating solution for Parkinson’s disease.
-Check out our recommendations for the best wheelchairs for Parkinson’s below.
+Check out our recommendations for the best wheelchairs for Parkinson’s.